Back to Reference

 That's one of the main reasons why Customer Satisfaction Scores (CSAT) are so important when it comes to measuring customer happiness and meeting their expectations.

-In this article, learn what a CSAT score is, its pros and cons, how to calculate it, and so much more.
+In this article, learn what a CSAT score is, how it compares to other metrics, its pros and cons, how to calculate it, and so much more.

 What Is a CSAT Score?